PlusInsta/discord-plus/README.md

 ## Full support
 This theme aims to theme everything on Discord.
-If there's anything that is not themed, be it an official feature, a plugin, bug or third party feature, open an issue along with some information about the unthemed feature.
+If there's anything that is not themed, be it an official feature, a plugin, or third party feature, open an issue along with some information about the unthemed feature.
 The theme supports the light theme out of the box too, if that's your thing.

 _(Note: I cannot guarantee the light theme's continued support.
 Due to the vast unpopularity of the light theme, I will prioritize theming the dark version of Discord for now.
 I apologize to those affected.)_

 ## Cross-platform compatibility
-The theme works on Windows, macOS, Linux and the Web.
+The theme works on Windows, macOS, and Linux.
 There are some minor differences, though.
 Windows has a draggable titlebar (with the Discord+ logo for good measure), macOS has window buttons at the top left, and Linux has your desktop environment's borders (which I unfortunately cannot customize).

-By the way, the theme is fully compatible with web extensions like Stylus, so you can use it with discordapp.com, no modifications needed!
+Compatibility with web browsers has been deprecated in v2.2.0 in favor of normalized classes through BandagedBD.
+This allows my theme to continue working, even if Discord refreshes all the class names.
+This also means legacy versions of BetterDiscord will no longer work with my theme.

 # Download
 https://github.com/PlusInsta/discord-plus/releases/latest